 This means that there is no physical or structural damage to your bowel.
 For example, if you were to somehow shrink yourself down and take a look around inside of your intestines, you would find everything looking pretty normal.

-Now the common symptoms of IBS are bloating, gas, abdominal pain, constipation and/or diarrohea, and the diagnosis of IBS should be made by your doctor – not by self diagnosis!
+Now the common symptoms of IBS are bloating, gas, abdominal pain, constipation and/or diarrhea, and the diagnosis of IBS should be made by your doctor – not by self-diagnosis!